 The lecturers have abundant practical experience, which they bring into the classroom during lessons.
-In cooking classes, you combine theory with hands-on practice and prepare many delicious dishes together with your fellow students.
+The cookery, combine theory with hands-on practice and prepare many delicious dishes together with our fellow students.
 By collaborating closely with others, you also learn a great deal from each other.

 Student Story Jessica

-I’m Jessica, 23 years old, from Maarheeze.
-I’m currently in my third year of studying Food Innovation at HAS in Venlo.
+My name is Jessica, I am 23 years old and from Maarheeze.
+I’m currently in my third year studying Food Innovation at HAS in Venlo.

-I chose this degree because my interest in food has only grown over the years, and I wanted to learn more about nutrition and the process of product development.
+I chose this degree programme because my interest in food has grown over the years, and I wanted to learn more about nutrition and the process of product development.

 What do you enjoy most about studying at HAS?

-The lecturers have extensive practical experience, which they integrate into their teaching
+The lecturers have extensive practical experience and integrate this into their teaching methods.

-Throughout my studies, I have truly learned that making mistakes is allowed.
+Throughout my studies, I have learned that it is OK to make mistakes.
 I am a perfectionist and always want to get everything right immediately, but you’re still in the learning phase during your studies, so making mistakes is absolutely fine.
-The supportive atmosphere at the school has made me unafraid of making errors.
+The supportive atmosphere at the school has taken away my fear of making errors.

-In cooking classes, things don’t always go to plan.
-Some dishes have failed.
-In those moments, you need to think quickly and come up with a new recipe using only the ingredients you have on hand.
-I’ve also never been someone who enjoyed presenting, but during my studies you must present regularly.
+Things don’t always go to plan in cookery classes.
+Some dishes failed.
+At that time, you need to think quickly and come up with a new recipe using only the ingredients you have on hand.
+I’ve never really enjoyed giving presentations, but during the study you have to do this on a regular basis.
 Thanks to the lessons and projects we’ve done with businesses, I’ve gradually improved and now find presenting much less daunting.
-As a promotional student for HAS, I regularly speak in front of classes and groups—which I enjoy very much—and each time I present, I get more practice and become more confident.
-I truly had never done that at the start of my studies.
+As a promotional student for HAS, I regularly speak in front of classes and groups—which I enjoy very much— and each time I present, I get more practice and become more confident.
+I would never have done that at the start of my studies!